TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-viewing-alerts-creating-or-handling-bookmarks.md

 # Creating or handling bookmarks

-If you need help understanding how to create or handle bookmarks, see [Keep track of data during hunting with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/bookmarks) for information about:
+If you need help understanding how to create or handle bookmarks, see [Keep track of data during hunting with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/bookmarks).

 ## **Recommended Documents**